 How long do electric boilers last?

 Electric boilers often have a longer lifespan compared to gas or oil boilers, typically lasting 20 to 25 years or more.
-They are generally simpler in design and have fewer components that can wear out.
+They are simpler in design and have fewer components that can wear out.

 Maintenance

-Regular maintenance, such as annual inspections and cleaning, can significantly extend a boiler’s life.
 Neglecting maintenance can lead to premature failure.

 Water quality